lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/free-energy-calculation.rst

     If we increase the value of :math:`U_0`, the average number of atoms in the central region will decrease, making it difficult to obtain a good resolution for the free energy profile.
-For instance, multiplying :math:`F` by a factor of 5, one gets an average concentration :math:`\rho \sim 0` in the central part, which makes it impossible to estimate :math:`U (x)` (unless running the simulation for a much longer time (possibly days)).

-    In that case, it is better to use more evolved methods, such as umbrella sampling, to extract free energy profiles.
+    In that case, it is better to use the umbrella sampling method to extract free energy profiles, see the next section.
-    This is what we are going to do next.

 .. include:: ../../contact/supportme.rst

+.. _method2:

 Method 2: Umbrella sampling
 ===========================

 ..  container:: justify

-    Umbrella sampling is a 'biased molecular dynamics' method, i.e a method in which additional forces are added to the atoms in order to make the 'unfavourable states' more likely to be explored: here, we are going to force a single atom to explore the central region.
-Starting from the same system as previously, we are going to add a potential :math:`V` to one of the particle, and force it to move along the axe :math:`x`.
+    Umbrella sampling is a biased molecular dynamics method, i.e. a method in which additional forces are added to the atoms in order to make the unfavourable states more likely to occur.

+    Keeping the present configuration, we are going to force one of the atom to explore the central region of the box.
+To do so, we are going to add a potential :math:`V` to one of the particle, and force it to move along the axe :math:`x`.
     The chosen path is called the axe of reaction.
-The final simulation will be analysed using the weighted histogram analysis method (WHAM), which allows to remove the effect of the bias and eventually deduce the unbiased free energy profile.
+The final simulation will be analyzed using the weighted histogram analysis method (WHAM), which allows to remove the effect of the bias and eventually deduce the unbiased free energy profile.

 LAMMPS input script
 -------------------

 ..  container:: justify

-    Create a new folder called BiasedSampling/, and create a new input file named input.lammps in it, copy the following lines:
+    Create a new folder called *BiasedSampling/*, create a new input file named *input.lammps* in it, and copy the following lines:

 ..  code-block:: lammps
     :caption: *to be copied in BiasedSampling/input.lammps*